 To learn more about claiming for an allergic reaction following eyelash extension treatment, please carry on reading.
 Otherwise, to start your claim right away, please call the number at the top of the page to get the ball rolling.

-Are You Eligible To Claim For An Allergic Reaction To Eyelash Extensions?
+- Am I Eligible To Claim Compensation For An Allergic Reaction To Eyelash Extensions?

 - You were owed a duty of care by the beauty salon; and